dfsp-spirit/webmidicapture/README.md

 # webmidiplayground
 Messing with MIDI in the browser via the Web MIDI Api.
+A proof-of-concept.

 ## A note on browser support